 If successful.
 Then do the other bulb the same way.
 Remember to turn the car off first.

-The best headlight bulbs are those that satisfies you.
-A lot of basic information on headlight bulbs are concentrated in this article and it is hoped you know now what you have to do.
+The best headlight bulbs are those that satisfy you.
+The headlight is one of the car’s components that can never be compromised.
+Just imagine driving in the dark, it wouldn’t be an easy task for you.
+A lot of basic information on headlight bulbs is concentrated in this article and it is hoped you know now what you have to do.